DeeNewcum/termdetect/doc/user_scenarios.md

 ### Implementation

 If there's a specific test that termdetect has, we can just run that one test and return the results.
 If there's NOT a test, then we'd have to do the complicated 1) run all termdetect tests, 2) find a matching terminfo entry, 3) look for that specific capability within that terminfo entry.
-But that's much more complicated, so we'd like to provide the shortcut to the user if possible, because it's faster and more reliable.
+Because that's much more complicated, we would like to provide the shortcut to the user if possible.

 ## Match a bundled terminfo database